-Since the introduction of P.downsi (interestingly, this species has never been given a common name) to the Galapagos Islands in the 1960s, it has spread to 14 islands in the Archipelago and is known to cause morbidity and mortality in 12 species of birds.
+Since the introduction of P.downsi (interestingly, this species has never been given a common name) to the Galapagos Islands in the 1960s, it has spread to at least 14 islands in the Archipelago and is known to cause morbidity and mortality in at least 12 species of birds.
 The life cycle of P.downsi includes a parasitic larval stage, which feeds at night on the blood of nestling birds, and a free-living adult that lays eggs in bird nests containing young.
 The larvae continue to develop in the nest as they parasitise the birds.
 For example, one nest of a cactus finch (Geospiza scandens) that contained a brood of four chicks had 170 larvae present, which is 42 larva per nestling.
 It was no surprise when none of the nestlings survived.
 In addition to direct nestling mortality, which is proven to be as much as 100%, a number of studies have confirmed that surviving nestlings often have deformed beaks, reduced growth rates, and anaemia.

 Putting the management plan in action